Momentum Diffusion, Decoherence and Drag Force on a Magnetic Nanoparticle: Momentum Diffusion Constant

 The expression $\langle \Delta p^2 \rangle/\Delta t$ is related to the momentum diffusion constant $D$, see \cite{Berg-Sorenson_1992,Balykin_1986,Dalibard_1985,Agarwal:1993}, where it fulfills this equation: $ 2D \Delta t = \lim_{\Delta t \rightarrow \infty} \langle \Delta p^2 \rangle$.
 Therefore, the momentum diffusion constant is $2D \equiv \langle \Delta p^2 \rangle/\Delta t$.
 It was first observed in \cite{Sinha:2022snc} that the momentum diffusion constant is closely related to the scattering constant $\Lambda$ in the collisional decoherence models; $2\Lambda = (1/\hbar^{2})\langle\Delta p^2\rangle/\Delta t$.
 Their results matched the established decoherence rate computed by the scattering theory of blackbody radiation, see \cite{schlosshauer,RomeroIsart2011LargeQS}.
 The decoherence rate in the long-wavelength limit (i.e. the wavelength of the environmental particle is much larger than the size of the spatial superposition, which is given by $\gamma = \Lambda(\Delta x)^2$, with the spatial superposition size given by $\Delta x$.
 Hence, our general result for the decoherence rate will be:

 which includes both the real and imaginary part of the $\alpha$, and the magnetic susceptibility $\chi_v=\chi_{R}+i\chi_{I}$.
-Note that the final expression of decoherence is valid in the long-wavelength limit.
+Note that the final expression of decoherence and the momentum diffusion constant in Eq. (\ref{eq:mdcfin}) are valid in the long-wavelength limit and isotropic thermal bath.
 In the case, when $\chi_{I}\approx 0$, the first term dominates, and the corresponding momentum diffusion constants can be found in the Appendix D.